top of page

 • Twigs and foliage browsed by deer and elk.

-• Growing Needs: Moist soil, full sun to partial shade.
+• Growing Needs: Moist to dry soil, full sun to partial shade.

 • Flowers Attract: Pollinators and butterflies